CRIME MAPPING WEBSITE

-Melvindale Police Command Center
+Melvindale Police Station

 The Melvindale Police Department is made up of several divisions and specialized units.

-Is staffed by a lieutenant and two patrol officers that are assigned there.
+- Detective Bureau Is staffed by a lieutenant and two patrol officers that are assigned there.
 The primary function of the detective bureau is to investigate cases that the patrol officers report on or complaints that come directly to them.
 Citizens should contact the detective bureau after they have made a complaint if they wish to follow up on a complaint they have made.
 Please call the detective bureau to set up an appointment.

-The motor carrier officer enforces traffic and vehicle weights laws pertaining to large semi trucks and commercial vehicles.
+- The Motor Carrier officer enforces traffic and vehicle weights laws pertaining to large semi trucks and commercial vehicles.

-The ordinance officer handles all animal and ordinance calls.
+- The Ordinance officer handles all animal and ordinance calls.
 If a citizen thinks there may be an ordinance violation they are encouraged to contact the police desk.
 The ordinance officer will then check the complaint to see if there is a violation of any local ordinances.

 If there is a snow emergency declared Citizens are required to move their cars off of the street.
 A snow emergency is declared when there is a potential for 4 or more inches of snow.
 Once the streets are plowed residents can park their cars back on the streets.
 If a car is not moved off of the street during a snow emergency it is subject to being towed.